kontainapp/km-releases/GettingStarted.md

 python.km
 ```

 The running `./python` will result in running `/opt/kontain/bin/km ./python.km`.
-This allows to keep all oriinal scripts and shebang files using Kontain unmodified.
+This allows to keep all original scripts and shebang files using Kontain unmodified.

 **TODO**: example of Python virtenv and django using this